broxus/referral-system-contracts/docs/Referall.md

-# Referall Hook
+# Referall Hooks

+## Single-Layer Referall
-One-Layer Referall on top of MultiToken Bridge
+Provides a signle referall (only one person gets reward) on top of MultiToken Bridge

 ![RefChart](RefChart.drawio.png)